srp19/spark-scala/SparkScala/notes/aws/aws-vpc.md

 >**notes**

-* `Network ACLs and security groups can span over subnets`.
+* Network ACLs and security groups can span over subnets.
 * 1 subnet can span only one availability zone.
-* >Subnets can be either public or private.
+* Subnets can be either public or private.
 You can assign custom IP address ranges in each subnet.
 * _You can configure route tables betwee subnets.
 And those route tables will define whether or not a subnet is going to be public or private_.
 * Yo can create an internet Gateway and attach it to your VPC.
 We can have only one internet Gateway per VPC.
 * *Instance security groups are stateful.
 When you allow http into your security group by default http is allowed out of your security group.*